 In order to educate a diabetic, it is important to assess the common misconceptions they have about food choices.
 To know what to eat, proper instructions about dietary changes are crucial.
 Here are a few common diabetic diet myths with the facts that will give you a better idea.

 Myth #1: Eating Sugar and Sugar-rich Foods Causes Diabetes

-Intake of sugar and foods rich in sugar like sweets, candies, does not cause diabetes.
-The typical causes for diabetes are insufficient insulin secretion, obesity, sedentary lifestyle and high calorie intake.
-Imbalance between calorie intake and the rate at which the calories are utilized, can lead to diabetes.
+Truth: Intake of sugar and foods rich in sugar like sweets, candies, does not cause diabetes.
+The common causes for diabetes are insufficient insulin secretion, obesity, sedentary lifestyle and high-calorie intake.
+The imbalance between calorie intake and the rate at which the calories are utilized can lead to diabetes.

 So, a combination of protein and carbohydrate in every meal delays the release of glucose in the blood and increases the insulin response, avoiding sudden hikes of blood glucose levels after a meal.